Rochester Railway Company: Early history (1862-1890)

 Expansion continued in 1880 with the opening of the Allen and Jay Street line.
 A new line was also built along Park Avenue from Alexander Street to Vick Park, as well as an extension along Monroe Avenue to Field Street in 1881.
 The railway's first foray into bus transportation was made in 1882 with horse-drawn omnibus that ran from Four Corners to the city limits on East Avenue.
 Additional lines were constructed along Lyell Avenue in 1883.
 Ridership on the Park Avenue line encouraged another extension from Vick Park east to Brighton (portions of which have since been annexed by the city of Rochester).
 One of the last lines constructed was built along Hudson Avenue between Central and Clifford avenues in 1885.

+At its peak in 1889, the railroad operated 183 cars over 40 miles of track, and stabled more than 800 horses at five barns around the city.
 A line was proposed for Plymouth Avenue, but strong opposition from the residents ended the project.
 Winter weather and labor unrest continued to restrict operations, however.
 Workers went on strike April 1, 1889.
 Replacement workers were brought in to maintain service, but riots broke out between the two factions on April 15.
 Police were brought in to put down the riots, but service did not resume until June 2.